sal1729/go-academy/readme.md

 This has a set of functions which depend heavily on `todo-app-functions`.
 It's API-ish, definitely not restful.

+Then there's the more recent stuff
+- `franz-datastore` contains the crud operations for manipulating an in-memory list + some read/write stuff for persisting the list to a json file
+- `franz-cli` contains a cli tool to make requests against the datastore
+- `franz-api` is an attempt to wrap the datastore in an api.
+It's not _too_ bad, but I can't work out how to wire it up with the read/write stuff, or with the cli tool.
+There's no concurrency either

 ## Branches

 -  `feature/a-failed-attempt-to-rest` - An attempt to make things more restful -